denten-books/plain-text/0-intro.md

 [^ln-krsh]: The idea of reverse engineering is suggested also by Matthew Kirschenbaum's idea of "forensic reading."
 See @kirschenbaum_mechanisms_2008.

+[^ln-exposed]: For an extended exposition of this dynamic see
+@harcourt_exposed:_2015.

+[^ln-exposed2]: Again, a point that is given its full treatment in
+@harcourt_exposed:_2015.

+[^ln-dmca]: I will discuss the legals aspects of Digital Rights Management technology and the consequences of the Digital Millennium Copyright Act in the later chapters of the book.

 ## Cuts